1. What is AFROTC like in college?

 7. How much time is involved in Air Force ROTC?

-Your weekly requirements with AFROTC will amount to 5-6 hours of time at the Detachment.
+Your weekly requirements with AFROTC will amount to 5-6 hours of time at the Detachment as a freshman or sophomore or 8-10 as a junior or senior.
 You can put as little or as much time into Air Force ROTC as you want beyond that, as long as you satisfy all academic, Leadership Laboratory, and physical fitness requirements.
 The ROTC staff knows your studies are critical for your success in college, your success in the ROTC program, and your success in the future.

 8. Do I have to live somewhere specific?